Frequently asked questions

 Q: Do you guys do destination weddings or across the state?
 What additional fees are associated with destination weddings?

-A: Even though Adam and I are based out of San Francisco and the surrounding Bay Area of California, we would love to capture your wedding no matter where you are located.
+A: We would love to capture your wedding no matter where you are located.
 Our destination wedding photography packages are simply our standard packages plus the cost of travel and reasonable accommodations.
-Please email Nicole at firstname.lastname@example.org for any inquiries regarding destination weddings.
+Please email Nicole at email@example.com for any inquiries regarding destination weddings.

 Q: Do you charge for mileage when you drive?